Epilepsy in ChildrenSymptoms, Doctors, Treatments, Advances & More

 If your child's epilepsy is due to a tumor, abnormal blood vessels, or bleeding in the brain, surgery may be needed.

-Medicines to prevent seizures are called anticonvulsants or antiepileptic drugs.
+Medicines to prevent seizures are called antiseizure medicines.
+They are also known as anticonvulsants or antiepileptic medicines.
 These may reduce the number of future seizures.

-Many epilepsy drugs may affect your child's bone health.
+Many antiseizure medicines may affect your child's bone health.
 Talk to your child's provider about whether your child needs vitamins and other supplements.

-Epilepsy that is not well controlled after trying a number of antiseizure drugs is called "medically refractory epilepsy."
-In this case, the doctor may recommend surgery to:
+Epilepsy that is not well controlled after trying a number of antiseizure medicines is called medically refractory epilepsy.
+In this case, your child's provider may recommend surgery to:

 Some children are placed on a special diet to help prevent seizures.
 The most popular one is the ketogenic diet.
 A diet low in carbohydrates, such as the Atkins diet, also may be helpful.
 Be sure to discuss these options with your child's provider before trying them.